 Does the supplement work?
 Maybe.
 As with any supplement, there’s a chance that you’ll see benefits and a chance that you’re just getting snake oil.

 There are other ones too, which I’m not going examine in detail.
-These include some gender-specific supplements, an antioxidant juice, some lube and a general supplement.
+These include some gender-specific supplements, an antioxidant supplement (that uses noni fruit), some lube, and an energy blend.
 None seem especially radical and are simply more of the same.

-Even with the high demand, you need something competitive and appealing if you want to make consistent sales. b:hip’s supplements don’t fit those criteria.
-You would have a much better chance selling supplements online, perhaps through your own website.
+Even with the high demand, you need something competitive and appealing if you want to make consistent sales. b:hip’s products don’t fit those criteria.
+They're just not interesting enough.

 The online component also gives you advantages.
 For example, you could build your own website to drive traffic to the site from b:hip.
 You could also turn to social media to promote b:hip.

-You can also earn from your team.
-Here, b:hip uses a binary model for payment, operating through a weekly cycle.
+The team-building aspect of b:hip relies on a classic binary model, which operates through a weekly cycle.
 This structure means that all new recruits are placed into one of two teams, like this:

 The model is a common one but it can still be frustrating.
 The biggest problem is that both teams need to be successful.
 If one of your teams performs well and the other poorly, your income will be limited by that poorly performing team.